longturn/freeciv21/docs/Contributing/style-guide.rst

   to it like this: :literal:`:ref:`My-Anchor``.
 Notice that the anchor has an underscore at the beginning.
   This is required for sphinx to recognize it.
 Also notice the use of the anchor in :literal:`:ref:` leaves the underscore off.

+* :literal:`:lua:obj:` --- Create a cross-reference to an object in our Lua API.
+See `Sphinx-LuaLs - Cross-referencing Objects <https://taminomara.github.io/sphinx-lua-ls/roles.html#cross-referencing-objects>`_.
+Using the correct type is recommended to help catch errors.

 * :literal:`:strong:` --- Strong is used to :strong:`bold some text`.
 A good use of :literal:`:strong:` is to highlight game elements.